J. J. McCarthy

 Jonathan James McCarthy (born January 20, 2003) is an American professional football quarterback for the Minnesota Vikings of the National Football League (NFL).
-He played college football for the Michigan Wolverines, earning Big Ten Quarterback of the Year after leading the Wolverines to a 15–0 record and a national championship in 2023.
+He played college football for the Michigan Wolverines, earning Big Ten Quarterback of the Year honors after leading the Wolverines to a 15–0 record and a national championship in 2023.
 In his three years at Michigan, the Wolverines won three Big Ten titles and made three College Football Playoff semifinal appearances.
 McCarthy finished with a 27–1 record (.964) in two seasons as a starting quarterback, the highest career winning percentage in NCAA Division I Football Bowl Subdivision (FBS) history.
 He was selected 10th overall by the Vikings in the 2024 NFL draft.
 After missing his entire rookie year due to injury, McCarthy became the starter in his second season.

 Early life

 Jonathan James McCarthy was born on January 20, 2003, in Evanston, Illinois, and grew up in La Grange Park, Illinois.
 He attended Nazareth Academy for high school until transferring to IMG Academy in Bradenton, Florida as a senior in 2020, following the COVID-19 pandemic that led to the cancellation of Nazareth's football season.
 In two seasons as the starting quarterback at Nazareth, McCarthy led his team to a 26–2 record with consecutive appearances in the IHSA Class 7A state championship game, winning the state title as a sophomore in 2018.
 In his lone season at IMG, McCarthy led his team to an 8–0 record and a consensus high school football national championship.

 McCarthy was a five-star recruit in the 247Sports composite rankings, which uses the ratings of each major recruiting website.
 At age 16, McCarthy said that Ryan Day "lied to my face" by telling him in March that Ohio State would not take a quarterback in the 2021 recruiting class until the end of the summer, but then accepted a commitment from Kyle McCord in April.
 Despite growing up an Ohio State fan, McCarthy committed to rival Michigan the next month over offers from 24 other schools, including Ohio State.
 Speaking about his new hatred of Ohio State, McCarthy said, "I used to love them.
 Now I want to kill them."

 McCarthy played hockey growing up and said that it was actually his first love, not football.
 Around his freshman year of high school, McCarthy made the decision to give up hockey in order to focus on football.
 He called it "one of the hardest decisions I ever had to make."
 In the eighth grade, McCarthy received a scholarship offer to play football at Iowa State from head coach Matt Campbell.